rossta/rossta.github.com/source/blog/2016-01-27-how-to-write-a-simple-web-crawler-in-ruby-revisited.md

 # 4 : {:name=>"YouTube", :api_provider=>"http://www.google.com", :api_endpoint=>"http://gdata.youtube.com/feeds/", :api_homepage=>"https://developers.google.com/youtube/", :primary_category=>"Video", :secondary_categories=>"Media", :protocol_formats=>"Atom, RSS, JSON, XML, GData", :other_options=>"Atom Publishing Protocol (Atom/RSS)", :ssl_support=>"No", :api_kits=>"Java, PHP Python, Ruby, ActionScript", :api_forum=>"http://groups.google.com/group/youtube-api/", :twitter_url=>"https://twitter.com/YouTubeDev/", :developer_support=>"http://code.google.com/support/bin/topic.py?topic=12357", :console_url=>"http://code.google.com/apis/ajax/playground/?exp=youtube#simple_embed", :authentication_mode=>"OAuth2", :categories=>["Video", "Media"]}
 ```

+### Wrapping up

 I admit, it's arguable that this implementation is "simple".
-However, we were able to construct an extensible, flexible tool with a nice separation of concerns and a familiar, enumerable interface.
+Skorks provided a straightforward, recursive solution to consume unstructured content.
+Our approach is iterative and requires some work upfront to define which links to consume and how to process them with "handlers".
+However, we were able to achieve an extensible, flexible tool with a nice separation of concerns and a familiar, enumerable interface.

 Modeling results from a multi-level page crawl as a collection may not work for every use case, but, for this exercise, it serves as a nice abstraction for collecting data.
 It would now be trivial to take our `Spider` class and implement a new processor for a site like [rubygems.org](https://rubygems.org) or [craigslist](https://craigslist.org) and stream the results to a database like [Redis](http://redis.io) or [`YAML::Store`](http://ruby-doc.org/stdlib-2.3.0/libdoc/yaml/rdoc/YAML/Store.html).